syncfusion-content/maui-docs/MAUI/visual-studio-integration/Essential-UI-Kit.md

 ## Run the UI template item

-To set the desired UI Template item as the start page of your application, Open the **AppShell.xaml** of MAUI project and make the following changes.
+To set your preferred UI Template as the start page of your application, simply open the App.xaml.cs file in your MAUI project and make the following changes.

-1. Add the namespace as shown in the following code:
 {% highlight xaml %}

-xmlns:local="clr-namespace:ItemNameSpace"
+MainPage=new SampleFormsApplication.Views.CategoryName.PageName();

 {% endhighlight %}
-2. Set the template as Main Page by using the following code:
-{% highlight xaml %}
-<ShellContent
-   Title="Home"
-   ContentTemplate="{DataTemplate local:ItemName}"
-   Route="ItemName" />
-{% endhighlight %}

 Example: If you added Login With Social Icon Page,

 {% highlight xaml %}

-<Shell
-    . . .
-xmlns:local="clr-namespace:SampleFormsApplication.Views.Forms"/>
-<ShellContent
-   Title="Home"
-   ContentTemplate="{DataTemplate local:LoginWithSocialIcon}"
-   Route="LoginWithSocialIcon" />
+MainPage=new SampleFormsApplication.Views.Forms.LoginWithSocialIcon();

 {% endhighlight %}